 I have published articles in The Review of English Studies (about blank verse 'bombast'), Shakespeare Survey (about supernatural metre), Essays in Criticism (about bathos), Shakespeare (about versification and race), and Studies in Philology (about feminine rhyme and boy actors).
 I have also published peer-reviewed chapters in three edited collections, The Edinburgh Companion to Literature and Music (ed.
 Delia da Sousa Correa), Reading the Road: Shakespeare's Crossways to Bunyan's Highways (ed.
 Lisa Hopkins and William Angus), and Humorality in Early Modern Art, Material Culture, and Performance (ed.
 Kaara Peterson and Amy Kenny).
 The first is a short polemic against the notion of a 'music of poetry', the second is about the problem of representing pedestrian travel onstage, and the third is about versification and the humors.
 I have a further chapter forthcoming in The Oxford Handbook of Sir Philip Sidney (ed.
-Catherine Bates) which traces the intellectual and continental history of Sidney's versification, and am editing a special issue of the British Shakespeare Association's journal Shakespeare which is titled 'Shakespeare and Versification'.
+Catherine Bates) which traces the intellectual and continental history of Sidney's versification, and have edited a special issue of the British Shakespeare Association's journal Shakespeare which is titled 'Shakespeare and Versification' (published in September 2022).
 Finally, I sometimes review new books on Shakespeare and early modern literature for The Times Literary Supplement and a number of academic journals.

 I have written, produced and presented a fully-funded feature-length documentary about Shakespeare's early career in Shoreditch ('Shoreditch: Shakespeare's Hidden London'), and have worked with a number of theatre companies on Shakespeare productions and festivals.
-Recently, I have been appointed to the Arden Shakespeare advisory board as one of the first Arden Fourth Series Fellows, working with the general editors and individual volume editors to shape the future direction of the series.
+Recently, I have been appointed to the Arden Shakespeare advisory board as one of the first three Arden Fourth Series Fellows, working with the general editors and individual volume editors to shape the future direction of the series.

 At present I am not teaching due to the award of a Leverhulme Research Fellowship.